supabase-community/flutter-stripe-payments-with-supabase-functions/README.md

-# Expo Stripe Payments with Supabase Functions
+# Flutter Stripe Payments with Supabase Functions

 This is a Flutter example app, showing how to process payments with Supabase Functions for authenticated customers.